bxute/TicketView/README.md

 # Ticket View

-The application showcase custom Ticket View.
+The application contains a custom view for ticket.

 #### Screenshot:
 <img src="https://github.com/bxute/TicketView/blob/master/qr.png" width="400px" height="800px">

 ### How cuts are made ?
 ClipRect enables us to select the region and then perform `DIFFERENCE` , `UNION` , `INTERSECT` etc. with the canvas.